verticlabs/html-boilerplate/docs/guideline-css.md

 # Vertic - CSS Guidelines

-This document holds the guidelines for front-end development with CSS at Vertic.
+This document contains the guidelines for front-end development with CSS at Vertic.
 The guidelines should be followed at any time, for any given project.
 A lot of the guidelines is based on [SMACSS](http://smacss.com/) and [OOCSS](https://github.com/stubbornella/oocss/wiki), so make sure to know your way around those guidelines to understand where these guidelines deviate and align with SMACSS and OOCSS.

 Also, remember that this is a set of [guidelines](http://www.youtube.com/watch?v=b6kgS_AwuH0).
 So follow them closely at all times, but deviate if deemed necessary and/or prudent - not because you're lazy.
 AND, if and when you decide to deviate from them, make sure to comment it thoroughly, documenting _why_ and _how_.